benzaked/CitizenScienceAAAI21/README.md

 # CitizenScienceAAAI21
-This data set used in the paper  "Intelligent Recommendations for Citizen Science"
+This dataset used in the paper  "Intelligent Recommendations for Citizen Science"